MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 All of these properties are encapsulated in a `ModuleInfo` data type.
 You can access these properties through the `NAVApp.GetCurrentModuleInfo()` and `NAVApp.GetModuleInfo()` methods.

 ### Upgrade codeunit example
-This example uses the `OnCheckPreconditionsPerDatabase()` trigger to check whether the data version of the previous extension version is compatible for the upgrade and restores the archived data of the old extension.
+This example uses the `OnCheckPreconditionsPerDatabase()` trigger to check whether the data version of the previous extension version is compatible for the upgrade before restoring the archived data of the old extension.

 ```
 codeunit 70000001 MyUpgradeCodeunit